shan5742/react-router/README.md

 ### Axios

 I have decided to use placeholder.JSON and axios to get some mock data onto the page, again this won't be styled or anything relevant, just to show the process.

+## Future Work

+Right now the entirety of this site, other than image and simple headings is just placeholder stuff, but I would like to make this site have some kind of Mario theme at some point, so I have some titles/images alluding to that.